-Please refer to our child protection and safeguarding policy for more information https://www.mosslands.co.uk/ site/data/files/policies/02DB7AA1268BF636D6DDE2B45F2E62B8.pdf
+Please refer to our child protection and safeguarding policy for more information.

 7.3 Responding to good behaviour

 When a pupil's behaviour meets or goes above and beyond the expected behaviour standard, staff will recognise it with positive recognition and reward.
 This provides an opportunity for all staff to reinforce the school's culture and ethos.